Aluminium gallium indium phosphide: Applications

+AlGaInP is frequently used in LEDs for lighting systems, along with indium gallium nitride (InGaN).

-AlGaInP laser
+Diode laser

 A diode laser consists of a semiconductor material in which a p-n junction forms the active medium and optical feedback is typically provided by reflections at the device facets.
 AlGaInP diode lasers emit visible and near-infrared light with wavelengths of 0.63-0.76 μm.
 The primary applications of AlGaInP diode lasers are in optical disc readers, laser pointers, and gas sensors, as well as for optical pumping, and machining.

-LED

-AlGaInP can be used as an LED.
-An LED is composed of a p-n junction which contain a p-type and an n-type.

-The material used in the semiconducting element of an LED determines its color.

-AlGaInP is one of type of LEDs used for lighting systems.
-Another is indium gallium nitride (InGaN).
-Slight changes in the composition of these alloys changes the color of the emitted light.
-AlGaInP alloys are used to make red, orange and yellow LEDs.
-InGaN alloys are used to make green, blue and white LEDs.

 Safety and toxicity aspects

 The toxicology of AlGaInP has not been fully investigated.
 The dust is an irritant to skin, eyes and lungs.
 The environment, health and safety aspects of aluminium indium gallium phosphide sources (such as trimethylgallium, trimethylindium and phosphine) and industrial hygiene monitoring studies of standard MOVPE sources have been reported in a review.
-Illumination by an AlGaInP laser was associated in one study with slower healing of skin wounds in laboratory rats.